Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Grow Rubber Plants Indoors

 Growing rubber plants indoors is a little trickier.
 They need to be kept out of direct sunlight.
 A room with brightly filtered light is best.
-Putting your tree in front of a sunny window risks burning it on a hot summer day.
+Putting your tree in front of a sunny window risks burning the leaves on a hot summer day.
 The glass refracts the light, making it hotter.
 Too hot for the poor tree.
 My rubber plant grew in front of an east facing window in a tall stairwell that easily accommodated its height.

 Be sure to keep your tree well-watered but not soggy.
 Fertilize with a balanced fertilizer such as 10-10-10 every two months.
 More frequent fertilizing is necessary when you grow any plant in a container because when you water, the nutrients in the soil are leached out of the drainage hole.
-They need to be replaced more frequently than when plants are growing in the ground.
+Nutrients need to be replaced more frequently than when plants are growing in the ground.

 You will need to repot your tree every year into a larger pot until it has reached the height that is best for your space.
 Use a pot that is 2 inches larger than the one it is in currently.
 Here’s a tip for cat lovers.
 My cat loved that big pot that my rubber plant grew in.
 He thought the open soil made the perfect litter box!
 I covered the soil with large flat stones.
 The stones allowed water to get to the soil while making it uninviting to my cat.

 How to Grow Rubber Plants From Cuttings